COMP-10259/assignment-zero-jcqln2/README.md

+# Task

+The purpose of this assignment is to get used to the workflow of submitting an assignment through GitHub Classroom.

+Dear COMP 10259 Student, these are your tasks:
+- Clone this repository into your WebStorm installation.
+- Create a file called "goodbye.txt", and give it the contents "Goodbye, World!"
+- Commit and push your changes.

-# :wave: The Basics of GitHub
+# The Basics of GitHub

-## 🤓 Course overview and learning outcomes
+## Course overview and learning outcomes

-The goal of this course is to give you a brief introduction to GitHub.
-We’ll also provide you with materials for further learning and a few ideas to get you started on our platform. 🚀
+The goal of this page is to give you a brief introduction to GitHub.
+We’ll also provide you with materials for further learning and a few ideas to get you started on our platform.

-## :octocat: Git and GitHub
+## Git and GitHub

 Git is a **distributed Version Control System (VCS)**, which means it is a useful tool for easily tracking changes to your code, collaborating, and sharing.
 With Git you can track the changes you make to your project so you always have a record of what you’ve worked on and can easily revert back to an older version if need be.
 It also makes working with others easier—groups of people can work together on the same project and merge their changes into one final source!